crystal-bit/angry-aliens/README.md

 ## Thanks

-- My community for the support on YouTube, Telegram and in person 🙋
+- My community for the support on YouTube, Telegramm, Discord and in person 🙋
 - Gameloop.it community for the Harvard [CS50 gamedev course](https://github.com/GameLoop-it/cs50_course_materials)
 - [YouAreUto](http://youareuto.com/) game & team - My first mobile game as a freelance game developer
 - Godot Engine community for the excellent documentation and software